-Independent Texans PAC is a general purpose political action committee registered with the state of Texas since 2001.
-We are “unbossed and unbought” (in the words of Shirley Chisholm) by the parties and their special interest backers.
-We are dedicated to providing a place for Texans to self-organize and to create solutions that depart from partisanship, ideology and the general axe grinding that has turned millions of voters away from political parties and “mainstream” media.
+In the words of Shirley Chisholm, we are unbossed and unbought by the parties and their special interest backers.
+We are dedicated to providing a place for Texans to self-organize and to create solutions that depart from partisanship, ideology and the general ax grinding that has turned millions of voters away from political participation.

 Thank you for wanting to know about us!